stac-utils/stac-node-validator/README.md

 - Validate a single file: `stac-node-validator /path/to/your/file.json`
 - Validate multiple files: `stac-node-validator /path/to/your/catalog.json /path/to/your/item.json`

+Instead of paths to local files, you can also use HTTP(S) URLs.
+Other protocols such as S3 are not supported yet.

 - Validate a single folder (considers all `json` files in `examples` folders): `stac-node-validator ./stac-spec`

-### Validate against other versions

-Add one of the following options to any of the commands above:
+Further options to add to the commands above:

-- Validate against schemas in a local STAC folder: ` --schemas /path/to/stac/folder`
+- To validate against schemas in a local STAC folder (e.g. `dev` branch): `--schemas /path/to/stac/folder`

 ### Development